 In August 2004, a group of animal welfare professionals convened at the Asilomar Conference Grounds to build bridges across varying philosophies, develop relationships, and create goals focused on ending the killing of healthy and treatable shelter dogs and cats in the United States.
-The outcome of the meeting was the Asilomar Accords, which include a set of guiding principles, standardized definitions, a statistics table for tracking shelter populations and a formula for determining shelter live release rates.
+The outcome of the meeting was the Asilomar Accords, which include a set of guiding principles, standardized definitions, a statistics table for tracking shelter populations, and a formula for determining shelter live release rates.
 The purpose of the definitions, table, and live release rate formula is to produce a uniform system so that shelters and other stakeholders can get a better understanding of lifesaving progress nationwide.

 The live release rate is basically the percentage of animals that leave shelters alive.
 The Department of Animal Services and its shelter partners have some of best live release rates in the country.
-According to the most recent data from the National Council on Pet Population Study and Policy Shelter Statistics Survey, the San Diego region (across all shelters) has a 76% live release rate as compared to a national average live release rate of 36%.
-Typically, the percentage will be lower in open-admission shelters, like the DAS, which take in every animal regardless of health, age or behavior, than in limited-admission shelters, which take in animal relinquishments and healthy transfers.
+According to the most recent data from the National Council on Pet Population Study and Policy Shelter Statistics Survey, the San Diego region (across all shelters) has a 74% live release rate as compared to a national average live release rate of 36%.
+Typically, the percentage will be lower in open-admission shelters, like the County Department of Animal Services, which take in every animal regardless of health, age or behavior, than in limited-admission shelters, which often only take in pet relinquishments and healthy transfers.

 ANNUAL LIVE RELEASE RATE/PERCENTAGE

-FISCAL YEAR 2007 DOG CAT OTHERS TOTAL
+FISCAL YEAR 2013 DOG CAT OTHERS TOTAL

-County of San Diego 79% 57% 81% 70%
+County of San Diego 84% 56% 81% 74%

-San Diego Animal Welfare Coalition 85% 64% 89% 76%
+San Diego Animal Welfare Coalition 85% 65% 84% 77%